HendrikStrobelt/LSTMVis/README.md

 ![Data Format](docs/img/docu_data.png)

-*If you don't have these filesyet, but a .txt file of your training data instead, check out our [text conversion tool](...)
+*If you don't have these files yet, but a space-separated `.txt` file of your training data instead, check out our [text conversion tool](...)

 ### Data Directory